cloudquery/docs/docs/developers/cq-gen.md

 ## Set up cq-gen in your provider project

-Ensure that you're using `go` version `1.17` by running `go version`.
-The `cq-gen` tool doesn't support newer versions of `go` yet.

-if you haven't created a provider use this command to create a project or alternatively use our [template](https://github.com/cloudquery/cq-provider-template) repository as a base.
+If you haven't created a provider use this command to create a project or alternatively use our [template](https://github.com/cloudquery/cq-provider-template) repository as a base.
 ```bash
 mkdir cq-my-provider
 cd cq-my-provider